 In basket

-In Distant Strangers, James Vernon argues that the world did not become modern through revolution, industrialization, or the Enlightenment.
+In Distant Strangers, James Vernon argues that the world became modern not because of revolution, industrialization, or the Enlightenment.

-Instead, he shows how a new, distinctly modern social condition emerged in Britain by the mid-nineteenth century.
-Rapid and sustained population growth, combined with the increasing mobility of people and their concentration in cities, created a society of outsiders.
+Instead, he shows how a new, distinctly modern social condition emerged in Britain by the mid-19th century.
+Rapid and sustained population growth, combined with increasing human mobility and urban concentration, created a society of strangers.

-Vernon explores how people in modern societies adapted to life among strangers, forming more abstract and anonymous economic, social, and political relationships, and revitalizing the local and the personal.
+Vernon explores how people in modern societies adapted to life among strangers, forming more abstract and anonymous economic, social, and political relationships, and reviving the local and the personal.

 • Article no.: 70187252